awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.CoreComponents.md

   The *People* table described in [Tables, Items, and Attributes](#HowItWorks.CoreComponents.TablesItemsAttributes) is an example of a table with a simple primary key \(*PersonID*\)\.
 You can access any item in the *People* table directly by providing the *PersonId* value for that item\.
 + **Partition key and sort key** – Referred to as a *composite primary key*, this type of key is composed of two attributes\.
 The first attribute is the *partition key*, and the second attribute is the *sort key*\.

   DynamoDB uses the partition key value as input to an internal hash function\.
 The output from the hash function determines the partition \(physical storage internal to DynamoDB\) in which the item will be stored\.
-All items with the same partition key are stored together, in sorted order by sort key value\.
+All items with the same partition key value are stored together, in sorted order by sort key value\.

   In a table that has a partition key and a sort key, it's possible for two items to have the same partition key value\.
 However, those two items must have different sort key values\.